nicolashernandez/PyRATA/doc/user-guide.rst

   Pyrata allows to define *regular expressions* over the pyrata data structure.

 pattern step
   The elementary component of a pyrata pattern is the **step**.
-It corresponds to the set of constraints a data element should match.
+It defines the combination of constraints a data element should match.

 Let's say you want to search all the adjectives in the sentence.
 By chance there is a property which specifies the part of speech of tokens, *pos*, the value of *pos* which stands for adjectives is *JJ*.
-Your pattern will be:
+Your pattern will be made of only one step which will set only one constraint:

 .. doctest ::

   >>> pattern = 'pos="JJ"'

-Step constraint operators (*equal, match, in, chunk*)
+Single constraint operators (*equal, match, in, chunk*)
 ------------------
+Step are made of constraints.
+At the atomic level, the single constraint is defined with one of the following operators.

 Equal operator
 ^^^^^^^^^^^^^^^

 Classically, the value of the refered feature name should be equal to the specified value.
+The syntax is ``name="value"`` where name should match ``[a-zA-Z_][a-zA-Z0-9_]*`` and value ``\"([^\\\n]|(\\.))*?\"``.

+The following operators use the same definition for the related name and value, only the operator changes.

 Regular expression match operator
 ^^^^^^^^^^^^^^^

-At the atomic level, there is not only the equal operator to set a constraint.
-You can also **set a regular expression as a value**.
+In addition to the equal operator, you can **set a regular expression as a value**.
-In that case, the operator will not be ``=`` but ``~``
+In that case, the operator will be ``~``

 .. doctest ::